apache/directory-fortress-core/README-QUICKSTART-SLAPD.md

  Notice 141 tests ran this time vs 113 the first time.

  Test Notes:
-  * If tests complete without errors Apache Fortress works with your LDAP server.
+  * If tests complete without errors Apache Fortress works with your OpenLDAP server.
   * These tests load thousands of objects into the target ldap server.
   * Warning messages are negative tests in action.